 (By Brian Malarkey, Chef’s Life)

 This recipe comes from acclaimed celebrity chef Brian Malarkey.
-It’s a great healthy summertime dish that is easy and tasty.
+It’s a great healthy dish that is easy and tasty.
 This recipe calls for Malarkey’s cooking and seasoning oil from his new line of cooking oils called Chef’s Life.
 The only problem is, this recipe is so exclusive that the oils haven’t even launched yet.
 In the meantime, you can use traditional vegetable or olive oil as a substitution.

 - .5 small seedless watermelon – medium diced